rust-lang/rfcs/text/0000-named-custom-cargo-profiles.md

 The 'final outputs' phrasing was used in this RFC, knowing that there are intermediate outputs that live under `target/` that are usually not a concern for most Cargo users.
-The paths that constitue the final build outputs however, constitute as sort of a protocol for invokers of Cargo.
+The paths that constitute the final build outputs however, constitute as sort of a protocol for invokers of Cargo.
 This RFC extends on that protocol, allowing for outputs in more directories.